 Does vinegar keep rats away?

-You might not want your home to smell of vinegar, but it can be an effective temporary solution to a rat infestation.
+You might not want your home to smell vinegar, but it can be an effective temporary solution to a rat infestation.
 Pour it down open pipes outside and even into internal plumbing to drive them off.
 A vinegar rat repellent is a good way to keep rats away.

 What smells do rats dislike?
 Now that you have read the post, you will know at least 8 of them!